devd4n/quansible/README.md

 - Remove private/inventory/playbooks (only private/playbooks needed!)
 - Security of Secrets - Read only rights where possible

-- Add secrets to doku
+- Add secrets to doku (how and where secrets should be configured)

 - (open) Test on Docker